Eisenhower Matrix Step-by-Step: Daily Priority Guide

 Q2 time refers to scheduled calendar blocks dedicated to important but non-urgent work such as skill building, strategic planning, and relationship investment.

 Stephen Covey, who popularized this framework in The 7 Habits of Highly Effective People, argued that spending the majority of your time in Q2 is the hallmark of effective leadership and personal development [2].
-Most people put a fraction of their time there and wonder why they don’t make progress.
+Most people put a fraction of their time there and wonder why they do not make progress.

 Quadrant 3: the trap